Most Editor controls appear in default windows and can be docked in the main app window. Windows usually perform two principal functions:

 Dialogs are modal windows rendered by the operating system:

-A default window with a tab and tab well with the window menu.
+A default window with a tab and docking area with a window menu.

 This window can be docked in tab docks to customize the environment and discreetly stack windows and panels contextually.